Andrei-Mardale/eigenValuesVectors/README.md

 # eigenValuesVectors
 My second Numerical Methods homework

-An Octave implementation of some eigenValue and eigenVector finding methods.
+An Octave implementation of some eigenvalue and eigenvector finding methods.